nicholasjclark/mvgam/docs/README.md

 As before, these metrics all favour the more complex model over the simpler “poor” model.
 This gives us confidence that the more complex model will perform better in future forecasting exercises.
+The first approximator is faster as it does not require refits, but caution is needed as the state of the latent trend at the evaluation time point has already been informed by both the past and future observations.
+The second approximator, using PSIS for approximate leave-future-out, should be preferred when compuationally accessible.

 ## Extended observation families